contactlab/contacthub-sdk-dotnet/README.md

 Customer createdCustomer = currentNode.AddCustomer(newCustomer, false);
 ```

-If everything went well you should get back a  *customer* object with the fields that you posted with more the *id* attribute valorized.
+If everything went well you should get back a  *customer* object with the fields that you posted with more the *id* attribute not null.
 This is the internal *id* you'll be using as an identifier for your customer.